 Computing and Software

 McMaster University is committed to building an inclusive community dedicated to teaching and learning within a diverse environment.
-The Faculty of Engineering seeks to attract active, culturally and academically diverse faculty members of the highest caliber and welcomes applications from highly qualified candidates with skills and abilities that will contribute to the values of equity, diversity and inclusion in research, teaching, and the workplace.
+The Faculty of Engineering seeks to attract an active, culturally and academically diverse faculty member of the highest caliber and welcomes applications from highly qualified candidates with skills and abilities that will contribute to the values of equity, diversity and inclusion in research, teaching, and the workplace.

 The Department of Computing and Software is one of the top departments for computing in Canada.
 We have 25 faculty members with expertise in computer systems, software engineering, theoretical computer science, security, privacy, data analytics, scientific computing, and bioinformatics.
 The department mentors over 900 undergraduate students in three programs: software engineering, computer science, and mechatronics engineering.
 It also mentors more than 120 graduate students in masters and doctoral programs in computer science and software engineering.